Schedule Forecast: Admin Interface

 Formula: Total job time needed / Total job time capacity

-The darker shade, the more likely the bottleneck possibility in the time slot.
+The darker shade, the more likely the delay possibility in the time slot.

 Search and Filter Workflows